 Only some members will be affected by the changes.

-- or you left service after 31 March 2012 but returned within 5 years
+- you had pensionable service between 1 April 2015 and the 31 March 2022 (or your retirement date if earlier), or you left service after 31 March 2012 but returned within 5 years

 You’ll be asked to decide which pension scheme benefits you’d like to receive for the remedy period.